Hill Top (Wingecarribee - NSW)

 Hill Top features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.3% of all households, including 38.4% couples with children, 25.2% couples without children, and 13.5% single parent families.
-Non-family households make up the remaining 21.7%, with lone person households at 19.4% and group households comprising 2.6%.
-The median household size is 2.8 people, larger than the Regional NSW average of 2.4.
+Family households constitute 78.3 percent of all households, including 38.4 percent couples with children, 25.2 percent couples without children, and 13.5 percent single parent families.
+Non-family households account for the remaining 21.7 percent, with lone person households at 19.4 percent and group households comprising 2.6 percent of the total.
+The median household size is 2.8 people, which is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households